Gromov--Witten invariants for mirror orbifolds of simple elliptic singularities: Explicit calculations for

 \end{pf} By (\ref{S1129-1}), we have

 From (\ref{S1129-2})--(\ref{S1129-4}) and (\ref{S1129-5})--(\ref{S1129-7}), we have (\ref{S1129-8})--(\ref{S1129-10}).

 \end{pf}

-From the definition of the orbifold cohomology ring $H^*_{orb}(\PP^1_{2,2,2,2},\CC)$ together with the non-degenerate symmetric bilinear form defined by the integral $\int_{\PP^1_{2,2,2,2}}$ over $\PP^1_{2,2,2,2}$, it is easy to show that, by a suitable choise of basis of $H^*_{orb}(\PP^1_{2,2,2,2},\CC)$, the Gromov--Witten potential is of the form in the above Lemma except for the condition $a_1=1$.
+It is easy to show that, by our choice of basis $\gamma_0,\dots, \gamma_5$ of $H^*_{orb}(\PP^1_{2,2,2,2},\CC)$ and their dual coordinates $t_0,\dots, t_5=\log q$ in the beginning of this section, the Gromov--Witten potential is of the form in Lemma~\ref{S1130-2} except for the condition $a_1=1$.
 The condition $a_1=1$ follows from the fact that the Gromov--Witten invariant $a_1$ counts the number of morphisms from $\PP^1_{2,2,2,2}$ to $\PP^1_{2,2,2,2}$ of degree one, which is exactly the identity map.
 Hence, we have $a_1=1$.
 Now, the statement in Theorem \ref{S1130-1} follows from the uniquness of the potential.

 \end{pf}